Driving Test Tips

 Keep your eyes on the road

-Resist the temptation to look at the examiner and what he/she is writing.
+Resist the temptation to look at the examiner and what he/she is doing.
 You will not be able to deduce anything.
-Keep your attention on your driving and what is happening about you and ahead.
+Keep your attention on your driving and what is happening ahead and about you.

 The 10 most common reasons for failing the Driving Test: